ACCELERATOR MINI-GRANT PROGRAM

 -

-Coaching Mini-Grants need to be spent by November 15, 2025, or the awardee forfeits the funds.
+All Mini-Grant funds need to be spent by December 7, 2026, or the awardee forfeits the funds.

 CHECK OUT OUR PAST ACCELERATOR FARMERS!

-Visit the Accelerator Alumni Gallery to view the past 2020, 2021, and 2022 farmer cohorts and see where they are located in Georgia!
+Visit the Accelerator Alumni Gallery to view the past 2020-2024 farmer cohorts and 2025 mini-grant awardees!